jieter/django-tables2/docs/pages/generic-mixins.rst

 .. note::

-    If you need more than one table on a page, use `.SingleTableView` and use `.get_context_data` to initialise the other tables and add them to the context.
+    If you need more than one table on a page, use `.SingleTableView` and use `.get_context_data` to initialize the other tables and add them to the context.

 .. note::